menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ocotillo is worth considering.

-The percentage of people in Ocotillo with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.10% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Ocotillo is quite a bit lower than the national average among all cities of 21.84%: just 12.10% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Ocotillo in 2022 was $12,499, which is low income relative to California and the nation.
 This equates to an annual income of $49,996 for a family of four.
 Ocotillo also has one of the higher rates of people living in poverty in the nation, with 45.86% of its population below the federal poverty line.